 MELINDA BOWMAN, core faculty with distinction, WB & MB

-(flute, Suzuki flute & groups, Early Childhood music, Adult Flute Ensemble)
+(flute, Suzuki flute & groups, Early Childhood music, Flute Choir)

 B.M., flute performance, B.M., choral education, University of Delaware.
 Studied with: Kazuo Tokito, Carol Brown.
 Registered Suzuki training: Flute Units 1-5.
 Member of the Suzuki Association of the Americas.
 Suzuki training: E. Tennessee State University with Pandora Bryce.
 Trained teacher: Kindermusik® Beginnings, Growing with Kindermusik® and Kindermusik® I. Awards: Two time recipient of the Presser Scholarship.
 Member: Phi Kappa Phi Honor Society.
 Performance experience: Delaware Valley orchestra, band and chamber music; the Bowman-Braddock Flute and Guitar Duo; Delaware Symphony Orchestra.
 Teaching experience: Independence School, Friends Central School.

 CHRISTOPHER BRADDOCK, core master faculty with distinction, WB & MB

 (guitar and The Studio: Rock, Jazz & Folk department head, guitar, bass guitar, mandolin, Adult & Youth Guitar/Mandolin Ensembles, Jazz Combo, Matson Run Folk Ensemble, and Student Rock Group, Cultural Crossroads coordinator)

 B.M., cum laude, classical guitar performance, University of Delaware.
 Studied with: Christiaan Taggart.
 Performances: Bowman-Braddock Flute & Guitar Duo, Electro-Organic Project, Mosaic String Duo, Pegasus Trio, Tidewater Brass Band, Brandywine Guitar Quartet, solo recitals.
 Awards: 2002 Individual Artist Fellowship in Music Composition, Delaware Division of the Arts.
 His original compositions have been included on three local recording compilations: The Music School of Delaware's "Music of our Masters," the Winterthur Museum's "Playing in the Garden," and "Florescence," by the contemporary chamber ensemble, Mélomanie.
 Additional teaching experience: Teaching Artist, Delaware Institute for the Arts in Education.
 Artistic director: Delaware Classical Showcase, Inc.

 DAVID BROWN, artist faculty by special arrangement, WB